edgedb/edgedb/docs/guides/deployment/aws_aurora_ecs.rst

 Quick Install with CloudFormation
 =================================

-We maintain a CloudFormation `template <cf-template_>`_ for easy automated deployment of EdgeDB in your AWS account.
+We maintain a `CloudFormation template <cf-template_>`_ for easy automated deployment of EdgeDB in your AWS account.
 The template deploys EdgeDB to a new ECS service and connects it to a newly provisioned Aurora PostgreSQL cluster.
-The created instance has a public IP address, has TLS configured, and is protected by a password you provide.
+The created instance has a public IP address with TLS configured and is protected by a password you provide.

 CloudFormation Web Portal